Alkene: Addition to the unsaturated bonds

-Hydrogenation reactions usually require catalysts to increase their reaction rate.
+Hydrogenation reactions usually require transition metal catalysts such as palladium on carbon or PtO_{2}.
 The total number of hydrogens that can be added to an unsaturated hydrocarbon depends on its degree of unsaturation.

-Similarly, halogenation involves the addition of a halogen molecule, such as Br_{2}, resulting in a dihaloalkane.
-The equation of bromination of ethylene to form ethane is:
+Comparable to hydrogenation is halogenation, the addition of a halogen molecule, such as Br_{2}, resulting in a dihaloalkane.
+The bromination of ethylene forms 1,2-dibromoethane: